Life imprisonment in New Zealand

 Life imprisonment has been the most severe criminal sentence in New Zealand since the death penalty was abolished in 1989, having not been used since 1957.

 Offenders sentenced to life imprisonment must serve a minimum of 10 years imprisonment before they are eligible for parole, although the sentencing judge may set a longer minimum period or decline to set a minimum period at all (meaning the offender will spend the rest of their life in prison).
 Released offenders remain on parole and are subject to electronic tagging for the rest of their life.

 Life imprisonment in New Zealand for crimes other than murder is relatively rare.
 Of 941 life sentences imposed since 1980, only seven have been for crimes other than murder – one for manslaughter in 1996, one for an act of terrorism in 2020, and five for drug offences in 1985, 1996, 2008 (two) and 2009.

 Offences

 Life imprisonment is the mandatory sentence for treason.
 It is the presumptive sentence for murder, being mandatory unless in the circumstances it would be manifestly unjust.
 Life imprisonment is an optional sentence for aircraft hijacking, Class A drug dealing, manslaughter and terrorism.

 Life imprisonment for murder

 The imposition of life imprisonment for murder is codified in sections 102 to 104 of the Sentencing Act 2002.

 Circumstances where life imprisonment might be deemed manifestly unjust include mercy killings, suicide pacts, and "battered defendants" who were subjected to "prolonged and severe abuse".
+It also includes some cases where the murderer was aged 25 or less, as young people "tend to have poor impulse control and difficulty in regulating emotions".

 There is no minimum age for imposing life imprisonment.
 The youngest people sentenced to life imprisonment in New Zealand were aged 13 years at the time of the offence.